-The one that you will use will usually depend on the type of amplifier that you are using to power your speakers.
-And sometimes on the type of audio that you are listening to.
+The one you will use will usually depend on the type of amplifier that you are using to power your speakers.
+And sometimes, on the kind of audio that you are listening to.

 Many subwoofers will have both connection types.
 However, some may have only one or the other.